Politics

 The two candidates for Washington’s 3rd Congressional District largely refrained from looking at each other as they sparred over the biggest issues this election cycle, including immigration, the economy and foreign aid.
 The few times they shared a glance, they would turn away, shaking their heads in disbelief.

 The mood was typical of this contentious race, which could decide control of the U.S. House of Representatives.
-The two candidates are preparing for a rematch that experts anticipate could be one of the closest races in the country.
 The nonpartisan political handicapper Cook Political Report considers the district a toss-up.

 The race has also drawn national attention because in many ways it is a microcosm of the national political climate.